andyhmltn/time_ago_in_words/README.md

 Testing
 --------------
 This package uses `mocha` as a test framework.
-To use it, make sure you've run `npm install` and run the command: `make test`
+To use it, make sure you've run `npm install` and run the command: `npm test`

 ![NPM Badge](https://nodei.co/npm/time_ago_in_words.png?compact=true)